A full characterization of invariant embeddability of unimodular planar graphs: Unimodular combinatorial embeddings of URPG's

 By the \emph{amalgam} of two graphs along an edge we mean taking their disjoint union, picking an edge in both (together with a bijection between their endpoints), deleting those edges, and identifying the endpoints.
 Amalgamation of graphs $A$ and $B$ is denoted by $A+B$, the edge will be clear from context.

-Informally speaking, the Tutte decomposition describes a treelike way of obtaining $G$ by amalgamating $3$-connected components and cycles.
-The role of the $3$-links is that inserting a $3$-link between two graphs during the amalgamating procedure allows keeping (1 copy of) the common edge.
+Informally speaking, the Tutte decomposition describes a treelike way of obtaining $G$ by amalgamating $3$-connected components and cycles, possibly keeping (1 copy of) the edge we are amalgamating along.
+We can achieve this by inserting a $3$-link between two graphs during the amalgamating procedure whenever we want to keep the common edge.
+See Figure \ref{fig:tutte_decomp_ladder} for the Tutte decomposition of the infinite ladder.

-More precisely, the Tutte decomposition gives a tree $T$ with vertices $\alpha \in V_T$ labelled by graphs $G_\alpha$, and edges $(\alpha,\beta)$ labelled by functions $f(\alpha,\beta)$ that pick an edge from $G_{\alpha}$ and $G_{\beta}$, and a bijection between their endpoints.
+More precisely, the Tutte decomposition gives a tree $T$ with vertices $\alpha \in V_T$ labelled by graphs $G_\alpha$, and edges $(\alpha,\beta)$ labelled by functions $f(\alpha,\beta)$.
+The $G_{\alpha}$ are 3-connected, 3-links, or cycles, and the function $f(\alpha,\beta)$ picks an edge from $G_{\alpha}$ and $G_{\beta}$, and a bijection between their endpoints.
 Moreover, each edge of each $G_{\alpha}$ is picked by at most one $f(\alpha,\beta)$.
 The order of amalgamations is arbitrary, and we denote the graph obtained in the end by $\Gamma(T)$.
 We say an edge in some $G_{\alpha}$ is \emph{virtual}, if it is selected by some $f(\alpha,\beta)$.
 An edge of some $G_{\alpha}$ is present in $\Gamma(T)$ if and only if it is not virtual.
 As amalgams of cycles are cycles, we also assume that cycles cannot be neighbors in the Tutte tree.
 This guarantees uniqueness of the decomposition.